rulewis/journey-optimizer.en/help/using/building-journeys/expression/advanced-editor-use-cases.md

 * first function will return the most recent event
 * last function will return the oldest one.

-For example, let's say you want to target customers with a cart abandonment in the last 7 days to send a message when the customer is getting near a store, with an offer on items he wanted that are in store.
+For example, let's say you want to target customers with a cart abandonment in the last 7 days to send a message when the customer is getting near a store, with an offer on items they wanted that are in store.

 **You need to build the following conditions:**